Eriskay - A Poem of Remote Lives (clip 1)

 Activities

-English: Discuss Romanticism and whether the tone of this film is Romantic.
-What are the elements that make up Romanticism?
-What evidence is there that that is how the people (as opposed to the narrator) feel this?
-Compare this film to the tone of other films about crofting in the collection like 'The Shepherds of Bernaray' and 'St Kilda - Britain's Loneliest Isle (clip 3)'.
-Which vision rings truer?
-In this context you may also want to discuss who this film was made for and where it would be shown.
+Discuss the tone of this film and compare it with the tone of other films about crofting in the collection like 'The Shepherds of Bernaray', 'A Crofter's Life in Shetland' and 'St Kilda - Britain's Loneliest Isle (clip 3)'.
+You may also want to discuss who this film was made for and where it would be shown.

 Clip Details